eecs394-s16/Awhere/README.md

 ```
 as well.

-In order to restore functionality to the Maps feature for Events, you must obtain a Google Maps API key from [here](https://developers.google.com/maps/documentation/javascript/get-api-key#key), and put it in www/index.html at line 24
+In order to restore functionality to the Maps feature for Events, you must obtain a Google Maps API key [here](https://developers.google.com/maps/documentation/javascript/get-api-key#key), and put it in www/index.html at line 24

 ### Testing, Uploading, and Building